(Advancing Wellness and

 - Trauma-informed Communities

 This training is available to all South Dakota schools at no cost.
-Schools and school districts may request trainings for educators or school communities by contacting the Advocacy and Prevention Program Director at the Children’s Home Society (CHS) to provide the date, time, location, and desired training option.
+Schools and school districts may request trainings for educators or school communities by contacting the Advocacy and Prevention Program Director at the Children's Home Society (CHS) to provide the date, time, location, and desired training option.
 One or all options are available to districts.
-Virtual options are being developed.
-Tifanie Petro at Children’s Home Society would be contacted to schedule a session at Tifanie.email@example.com.
+Virtual options are available.
+Tifanie Petro at Children's Home Society would be contacted to schedule a session at Tifanie.firstname.lastname@example.org.

 - Youth Mental Health First Aid

 This training is available to all South Dakota schools at no cost.
 Designed for adults who regularly interact with adolescents (teachers, administrators, coaches), this eight-hour program introduces participants to the risk factors and warning signs of mental health problems in adolescents, builds understanding of the importance of early intervention, and teaches individuals how to help an adolescent in crisis or experiencing a mental health challenge.
 YMHFA meets the suicide awareness and prevention training requirement for educator certification.
 To request a Youth Mental Health First Aid training for your school, complete this form.
 Questions?
-Contact Jana Boocock at DSS’s Division of Behavioral Health, 605-367-5236.
+Contact the DSS Division of Behavioral Health, 605-367-5236.

 For more information, contact Project Coordinator Teresa Rowland with the SD Department of Education.